D. M. Thomas

-Donald Michael Thomas (born 27 January 1935), is a British poet, translator, novelist, editor, biographer and playwright.
+Donald Michael Thomas (25 January 1935 – 26 March 2023) was a British poet, translator, novelist, editor, biographer and playwright.
 His work has been translated into 30 languages.

 Working primarily as a poet throughout the 1960s and 1970s, Thomas's 1981 poetry collection Dreaming in Bronze received a Cholmondeley Award.
 He began writing novels, with The Flute-Player (his second novel, though the first to be published) appearing in 1979.
 Thomas's third novel The White Hotel won the 1981 Los Angeles Times Book Prize for Fiction, the 1981 Cheltenham Prize for Literature and was shortlisted for the same year's Booker Prize, whose judges were prevented from naming it joint-winner alongside Salman Rushdie's Midnight's Children due to prize rules.

 Between 1983 and 1990, Thomas published his "Russian Nights Quintet" of novels, beginning with Ararat and concluding with Summit (inspired by a meeting between Mikhail Gorbachev and Ronald Reagan in Switzerland) and Lying Together (which predicted the dissolution of the Soviet Union and the return of Aleksandr Solzhenitsyn to Russia).
 He then published Flying in to Love (which concerns the assassination of John F. Kennedy) and five other novels.
 Bloodaxe Books published The Puberty Tree, the British edition of Thomas's "selected" poems, in 1992.
 This followed the Penguin Books 1983 publication of Selected Poems, released for U.S. readers following his well-received novel The White Hotel.

-A translator from Russian into English, Thomas has worked particularly on Anna Akhmatova and Alexander Pushkin, as well as on Yevgeny Yevtushenko.
+A translator from Russian into English, Thomas worked particularly on Anna Akhmatova and Alexander Pushkin, as well as on Yevgeny Yevtushenko.
 He also wrote a biography of Solzhenitsyn, which was awarded an Orwell Prize in 1999.

 Early life and education

-Thomas was born to plasterer Harold Thomas and his wife Amy in 1935 in Carnkie, Redruth in Cornwall.
-He is a descendent of miners and carpenters.
+Thomas was born to plasterer Harold Thomas and his wife Amy on 25 January 1935, in Carnkie, Redruth, Cornwall.
+He was a descendant of miners and carpenters.
 His father spent time living in California during the 1920s and was fond of the United States.

 Thomas attended Trewirgie Primary School between 1940 and 1945, then Redruth Grammar School from 1946 until 1949.
 In 1949, he and his family moved to the Australian city of Melbourne.
 Thomas spent the years between 1949 and 1951 at University High School there.
 In 1951, he returned to Carnkie and to Redruth Grammar School.

 His National Service was from 1953 until 1955, most of which he spent learning Russian.
 He retained a lifelong interest in Russian culture and literature.
 This culminated in a series of well-received translations of Russian poetry from the 1980s onwards, particularly from Anna Akhmatova and Alexander Pushkin, as well as from Yevgeny Yevtushenko.
 Thomas graduated with First Class Honours in English from New College, Oxford, having studied there between 1955 and 1958.
 Between 1959 and 1963 he was an English teacher at Teignmouth Grammar School.
 From 1963 he was an English lecturer at Hereford College of Education until he was made redundant upon its closure in 1978.